mrusme/usbec/README.md

 -----

-The *USB Equipment Commander* is a lightweight daemon that is able to run commands based on the USB equipment connected to a computer. *"Why, there's udev for that?!"* you might say.
+The *USB Equipment Commander* is a lightweight daemon that is able to run commands based on the USB equipment connected to a computer.
+It makes it easily possible to run scripts and programs when specific USB devices are being connected or disconnected.

+*"Why, there's udev for that?!"* you might say.
 Sure, but udev rules come with all sorts of limitations, making it very cumbersome to run especially Wayland-related commands.
+Often times, rules that trigger user-specific scripts and tools are hacky at best, given the constrains imposed by udev.

 The daemon can be fully configured using a [toml file](usbec.toml).